sit-fyi/sit/CONTRIBUTING.md

 Once you have a branch (BRANCH) with your patch ready:

+Run `./scripts/prepare-merge-request <BRANCH>` script and either use the suggested text as is or edit it.
+Please keep in mind that currently it expects the first line of your commit to be a one-line problem statement (it will copy it to the summary), the second line to be empty and the rest to be a description (you can see an example right above).

+Then, at the end, it will give you a command line to copy-paste to push the request out (make sure you set up `issue` remote as per suggestion in [README](README.md##send-it-to-upstream)

+**Alternatively**, you can use a manual route:

 1. Create a new issue: `sit issue` and take a note of the generated ID.
 2. Generate patches: `rm -rf git && git format-patch $(git merge-base --fork-point master <BRANCH>)..<BRANCH> -o git` (cleaning `git` assures there are no leftover patches)
 2. Edit temporary `text` file to supply the one-line summary (such as `Problem: ...`).